Germaine Damar: Early life and career

 Damar was born as Germaine Haeck in Pétange.
 She was the third of four daughters of metallurgical worker Dominique Haeck and his wife Barbara Poncelet.
 At the gymnastics club of Nidderkuer (Niederkorn) in Luxembourg, the 5-year-old Damar laid the foundations for her future career.
 With her sister Geny and two gym teachers she formed the acrobatic quartet Los Habaneros.
 On 10 May 1940, after the invasion of Luxembourg by the German troops, she fled with her parents and siblings to Paris.
 There, the 12-year-old continued to develop her talents and she performed with her sister Geny and her former gym teacher Atilio Bariviera as Trio Deluxe at the Alhambra and the Bobino.
 She also took dance classes and was trained in acting and ballet.
 After World War II, she started a solo career and toured through Europe.
 She travelled to North Africa and the Orient to perform there with her sister Sylvie and Sylvie's husband as Trio Vialine.
 In Cairo, they even performed for King Farouk.
 She used as her stage name Ria Poncelet.
-In Cairo she also met the actress Zarah Leander, who mediated a screen-test for her in Hamburg in 1952 at Herzog Filmverleih.
+In Cairo she also met the actress Zarah Leander, who mediated a screen-test for her in Hamburg in 1952 for Herzog Film.
 Although director Robert A. Stemmle was not satisfied with the test, she soon landed her first film role.
 Director Géza von Cziffra sought a talented dancer to replace the ill Maria Litto in his revue film Tanzende Sterne (Dancing Stars, 1952).
 He watched the screen-test and gave her the lead part opposite Georg Thomalla.
 She changed her name from Germaine Haeck into Germaine Damar and the press concluded for some time that she was a French dancer.